MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

   >[!NOTE]
   > If a given user belongs to more than groups that allowed in AAD (overage limit), AAD will provide an overage claim in the token it returns.
 This claim along with the key you provide here allows R Server to retrieve the group memberships for the user.

-+ **(Active Directory/LDAP ONLY)**.
++ **For Active Directory/LDAP:**.
 In `appsettings.json`, find the `"LDAP"` section.
 In order for R Server to verify that the groups you've declared are valid in AD/LDAP, you must provide the `QueryUserDn` and `QueryUserPassword` in the `"LDAP"` section.
 See the example below.
 This allows R Server to verify that each declared group is, in fact, a valid, existing group in AD.
 Learn more about [configuring R Server user to authenticate with Active Directory/LDAP](security-authentication.md#ldap).

 #### Step 3.
 Apply the changes to R Server